-In the later years of life, many ageing Canadians move back to Canada to live out their old and unhealthiest years in Canada, racked and stacked waiting for the grim reaper.
+Many ageing Canadians move back to Canada to live out their old and unhealthiest years in Canada, racked and stacked, waiting for the grim reaper in the later years of life.
 Ask the people living in long-term care centres how they are feeling now?

 Don’t plan your best retirement years and leave the last years of your life to someone else.
 You could be talking decades of misery.